 Canadian born, Paul has found a home in Florida!
 After a 10-year stint in Palm Beach County, he moved to Jax in 1986 and has been on the scene ever since.
 That same year, he renovated his first old building in Downtown Jax which you now know as the Sally Corp building.
 For the past 10 years or more he's been part of 927 events and catering which is still a passion of his to this day.
 He’s had his fun with Harley’s and more, but now he’s on to beekeeping.
 Paul met Michael in 2004 and they’ve been pals ever since.
 In 2015, when Paul had the opportunity to work with our resident bee charmer, he took the chance.
 A partner in the business, Paul makes sure we have all the tools we need on hand to keep the bees happy and the honey flowing!

-The Queen Bee of Bee Friends Farm, Christie is a third generation beekeeper, she grew up beekeeping next to her father and her grandfather.
-Thanks to her tireless efforts and constant recipe testing, our Creamed Honey is just right!
+The Queen Bee of Bee Friends Farm, Christie is a third generation beekeeper.
+She grew up beekeeping next to her father and her grandfather.
+Thanks to her tireless efforts and constant recipe testing, our Cream Honey is just right!
 Christie leads our efforts to help schools raise funds for projects with our Honey Fundraiser program.
 She is an avid “beeliever” in honeybee education and she helps bring honeybee education to the classroom with honeybee sessions meant just for kids.
 You can often find her set up at Markets around town, with her kids helping her out at the both, make sure you say hello!

 Brentley’s passion for local food led her to a love of working with bees.
 In 2016, she went off to UF’s Bee College and was hooked.
 She started working with Bee Friends Farm in 2017 and has been part of the team ever since.
 While she doesn’t have her own hives she loves working with Michael and learning more about bees - they are truly fascinating!
 These days, she does more marketing, social media and event planning.
 Watch out for the upcoming annual Honey Bee Festival!
-In her free time find her on the pages of Jacksonville Magazine and Folio Weekly where she writes about food and the amazing culinary professionals in Jax.
+In her free time find her on the pages of Jacksonville Magazine where she writes about food and the amazing culinary professionals in Jax.